SivanJadhav/SivanJadhav/README.md

 <hr>
 - 🔭 I’m currently working on improving my life and learning skills.
 One of them is Computer Science.
 <hr>
-- 🌱 I’m currently learning C (from CS50).
+- 🌱 I’m currently learning CS, from CS50.
 <br>
 <hr>
-- 👯 I’m looking to collaborate on beginner friendly projects in C.
+- 👯 I’m looking to collaborate on beginner friendly projects in C, Python, SQL, HTML, CSS, Flask (Python Microframework).
 <br>
 <hr>
 - 🤔 I’m looking for help with nothing currently.